San Vito Lo Capo is a pearl in the Mediterranean Sea, now famous for its beach.

-It is said that the fishermen of Western Sicily, in particular the Sanvitesi, went to the Maghreb to fish and they "fell in love" with the Cous Cous.
+Many years ago some fishermen from San Vito Lo Capo went to Maghreb for work and they "fell in love" with the Cous Cous.
 Once at home they brought the recipe back to their families.

 This is the story of "Cous Cous alla Sanvitese".

 Not with meat.
 Not with vegetables.
 But with fish.